Who’s who of owners of pricey estates

 The letter emphasized that the directorate of revenue is collecting property tax from the prescribed farmhouses and residences in G-6, E-7 and F series, and located along the Murree Road, Chak Shahzad and near Sihala.

-The CDA provided to the Interior Ministry the details of the property tax being already charged on big houses (spread over one to five kanals or above) and farmhouses.
-It said that for G-6 sector plots, the tax rate is Rs10/sq ft of the plot area and Rs12/sq ft of the covered area.
+The CDA said that for G-6 sector plots, the tax rate is Rs10/sq ft of the plot area and Rs12/sq ft of the covered area.
 It is charging Rs12/sq ft of the plot area and Rs15/sq ft of the covered area in E-7 sector.
 The CDA is getting Rs2/sq yd of the total area and Rs6/sq yd of the covered area of agro-farms.

-However, it has granted exemption to the widows on the basis of statutory provisions - residential house, flat or apartment belonging to the widow if she owns no other built-up property anywhere in Pakistan.
-The exemption is also available to widow’s minor sons and unmarried daughter after her death.